primefaces/primefaces/docs/9_0/core/javaAPI.md

 | Method | Description |
 | --- | --- |
-executeScript(String script) | Executes script after ajax request completes or on page load. isAjaxRequest() | Returns a boolean value if current request is a PrimeFaces ajax request. scrollTo(String clientId) | Scrolls to the component with given clientId after ajax request completes. focus(String expression) | Focus the input(s) targeted by the given search expression.
+executeScript(String script) | Executes script after ajax request completes or on page load. isFacesRequest() | Returns a boolean value if current request is a Faces request. isAjaxRequest() | Returns a boolean value if current request is a PrimeFaces ajax request. scrollTo(String clientId) | Scrolls to the component with given clientId after ajax request completes. focus(String expression) | Focus the input(s) targeted by the given search expression.